pgigeruzh/PiCluster/Doc/YARN/1_1_Deploy Hadoop and Yarn.md

-# Installation of Hadoop on 1 Master and 2 Slaves
+# Installation of Hadoop on Master and Slaves
 # Part 1: Installing Hadoop on MasterNode

+Following IP's were used to set up the Master and the corresponding slaves

 (cluster3raspberry0 --> IP: 192.168.1.187)
+(cluster3raspberry1 --> IP: 192.168.1.188)
+(cluster3raspberry2 --> IP: 192.168.1.189)
+(cluster3raspberry3 --> IP: 192.168.1.192)

 Creating user "hduser" and creating ssh keys